bschaatsbergen/terraform-aws-go-lambda-packer/README.md

 # Terraform AWS Go Lambda Packer

-Package python source and dependencies into Lambda package with stable hash.
+Deploy Go based Lambda functions without the need of packaging it yourself.
 See: https://docs.aws.amazon.com/lambda/latest/dg/golang-package.html

-This terraform module allows you to package and deploy a Go based AWS Lambda function.
+This terraform module allows you to package and deploy a Go based AWS Lambda function including a stable SHA256 source hash.

 Features: